DigiChic/HR-Analytics/README.md

 ### Relationship Satisfaction:

-- Attrition is observed across different relationship satisfaction levels with satisfied being the highest at 71employees
+- Attrition is observed across different relationship satisfaction levels with satisfied being the highest at 71 employees

 ### Work-Life Balance: